-Comments like these have enticed me back to my blog, after I’d abandoned it for almost a year without posting.
+Comments like these have drawn me back to my blog, after I’d abandoned it for almost a year without posting.

 A step-by-step beginner’s guide, using the command line on macOS — now updated for Tailwind 3.0 and Kirby 3.6